 It’s important to view content plans as constant works in progress, and to set aside some time each month to review and update them based on the latest assessments of external realities and internal priorities, as well as any recent lessons learned.
 This helps pinpoint trouble spots and ensure your blueprint is a basis for continuous learning and strategy, rather than a relic from a distant time that ends up hobbling the organisation by forcing it into actions that no longer fit.

 *Base plans on broader trends, not the ‘news’.
-As 2019 draws to a close, stock markets are on a tear, commercial property in Hong Kong looks like a questionable investment and the US and China seem tantalisingly close to a ‘phase 1’ trade deal.
-Factoring any of these ‘truths’ into content plans for the first quarter would be a very risky proposition, since precisely the opposite might be true a few weeks (never mind months) from now.
+As I write, stock markets are proving volatile, commercial property in Hong Kong is rebounding after an extended period in the doldrums and the US and China relationship seems more fractious than ever.
+Factoring any of these ‘truths’ into content plans would be a very risky proposition, since precisely the opposite might be true a few weeks (never mind months) from now.

 *Analysis is (generally) more valuable than reportage.
 Designing a content calendar primarily for speed and keeping clients up to date is also rarely the right way to go.
 A commercial enterprise, no matter how nimble, is never going to be able to match the pace of traditional or social media when it comes to informing people about the latest happenings in fast-changing spaces like fintech or fiscal policy.
 The best thing to do is accept that, and build in time to create considered analysis that helps an audience cut through the noise - of which there’s an excess these days - and grasp the real significance or broader implications of a news development.